Interacting galaxy

-NGC 3169 (left) and NGC 3166 (right) display some curious features, showing that each is close enough to feel the distorting gravitational influence of the other.
+NGC 3169 (left) and NGC 3166 (right), located in the constellation Sextans display some curious features, showing that both galaxies are close enough to feel the distorting gravitational influence of the other.
 Image from the Wide Field Imager on the MPG/ESO 2.2-metre telescope at the La Silla Observatory.

-Interacting galaxies (colliding galaxies) are galaxies whose gravitational fields result in a disturbance of one another.
-Major mergers occur between galaxies with similar amounts of mass, whereas minor mergers involve galaxies with masses that vary significantly.
+Interacting galaxies, also known as colliding galaxies, are two or more galaxies whose gravitational fields result in a disturbance of one another.
+There are several types of galactic interactions, including major interactions, minor interactions, and galaxy harassment.
+Major interactions occur between galaxies with similar amounts of mass, whereas minor interactions involve galaxies with masses that vary significantly.
 An example of a minor interaction is a satellite galaxy disturbing the primary galaxy's spiral arms.
-An example of a major interaction is a galactic collision, which may lead to a galaxy merger.
+An example of a major interaction is a galactic collision, such as the one that astronomers estimate will happen in the future between the Milky Way and Andromeda.
+Collisions may lead to galaxy mergers and may also lead to other phenomena such as star formation and black hole activity.

 Satellite interaction

 A giant galaxy interacting with its satellites is common.
 A satellite's gravity could attract one of the primary's spiral arms.
 Alternatively, the secondary satellite can dive into the primary galaxy, as in the Sagittarius Dwarf Elliptical Galaxy diving into the Milky Way.
 That can possibly trigger a small amount of star formation.
 Such orphaned clusters of stars were sometimes referred to as "blue blobs" before they were recognized as stars.